Andrew-S-Rosen/cbe504/main.typ

 == Stochastic Reactions <stochastic-reactions>

-_This is an "advanced topic" not discussed in class and provided solely for the interested reader._
+_This is an"advanced topic" not discussed in class and provided solely for the interested reader._

 In the previous subsection, we took a deterministic approach to modeling the behavior of reaction events.
 In the limit of small numbers of molecules, however, this approach begins to break down.